k5dru/k5dru/README.md

 - 👀 I’m interested in ... stuff
 - 🌱 I’m currently learning ... things
 - 💞️ I’m looking to collaborate on ... interesting things
-- 📫 How to reach me ... maybe @ me on ~~twitter~~ mastdon as k5dru on the mastodon.radio instance
+- 📫 How to reach me ... maybe @ me on ~~twitter~~ mastodon as k5dru on the mastodon.radio instance

 <!---
 k5dru/k5dru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.